clambodile/ssp-4w/lessons/pre-requisites.md

 Haven't finished 100% of the pre-requisite yet?
 It's alright, go ahead and fill out the survey anyway, then read below to learn what to do next.

+### Next steps
+Your next step will depend on what you answered on the survey.
+Read below to learn what to do next!

 * You have finished 100% of the pre-requisite
  * Nice job!
  * Click on the next lesson in the left side bar, "Using the Learn App" and keep going!